Why We Need a Fermentation "Czar"

 Why is Hannah a Good Fit for this role?

-A lifelong educator and fermented foods advocate, Hannah Ruhamah, lovingly known as “The Kombucha Mamma” has dedicated her life to the mission of “Changing the World, One Gut at a Time.”
+A lifelong educator and fermented foods advocate, Hannah Ruhamah, lovingly known as “The Kombucha Mamma,” has dedicated her life to her mission of “Changing the World, One Gut at a Time.”
 While she met Kombucha by kismet, the symbiotic nature of the culture and its immediate health benefits sparked a now two decades long journey of advocacy.

-Not only has she and her husband and business partner, Alex LaGory, been educating millions of consumers about the benefits of Kombucha via their popular educational website – KombuchaKamp.com – they have also been bacteria farmers, sellers of commercial Kombucha and ultimately the co-founders of Kombucha Brewers International, the trade association representing commercial Kombucha across the globe.
+Not only has she and her husband and business partner, Alex LaGory, been educating millions of consumers about the benefits of Kombucha via their popular educational website – KombuchaKamp.com – they have also been bacteria farmers, growers of commercial Kombucha cultures and ultimately the co-founders of Kombucha Brewers International, the trade association representing commercial produced Kombucha across the globe.

 In her role as President, Hannah and KBI members developed the Kombucha Code of Practice which enshrined Traditionally Fermented Kombucha Tea while also acknowledging that commercial production can require different types of processes in order to reach a larger audience.

-She has actively lobbyied Congress and the Senate since 2016 for the passage of the commonsense tax code update called the KOMBUCHA Act which has received bipartisan support though has not found the appropriate vehicle to be enacted – which could also be due in part to Kombucha being a young industry with not a lot of resources to fund massive lobbying campaigns – unlike Big Soda.
+She has actively lobbied Congress and the Senate since 2016 for the passage of the commonsense tax code update called the KOMBUCHA Act which has received bipartisan support though has not found the appropriate vehicle to be enacted – which could also be due in part to Kombucha being a young industry with not a lot of resources to fund massive lobbying campaigns or to line the pockets of Senators and Congresspeople – unlike Big Soda.

 Platform & Policies

-- Add fermented foods to the national nutrition requirements.
+- Add fermented foods to the Dietary Guidelines for Americans and MyPlate Plan.

 - Establish science & tradition based common sense regulations for fermentation businesses including cottage food businesses.